Cart 0

 Kaitlin Tan Fung, artist

 Kaitlin Tan Fung is an Asian-American artist and art educator based in New Haven.
-She grew up in North Haven, CT; earned her Bachelor of Arts degrees in Studio Art and Psychology at Connecticut College, and earned her Master of Science degree in Elementary Education at Johns Hopkins University.
+She earned her Bachelor of Arts degrees in Studio Art and Psychology at Connecticut College and her Master of Science degree in Elementary Education at Johns Hopkins University.
 Her passions for art, education, and activism collide and combine to inform her work.
 Art has allowed her to communicate, attach greater meaning to moments and movements, and provide a lens with which to view and interact with all things.

 Phuong Nguyen, artist